 To help you narrow down your choices, here are the best air fryers currently on the market.

-What We Like: Wide temperature range, nonstick basket, 4 cooking functions, stops cooking automatically
+What We Love: Wide temperature range, nonstick basket, 4 cooking functions, stops cooking automatically

-What We Don't Like: No automatic shutoff or preheat function
+What We Don't Love: No automatic shutoff or preheat function

 You may associate Ninja products with their popular line of blenders and juicers, but they also make other small kitchen appliances like air fryers.
 The thoughtfully designed and reasonably priced Ninja AF101 is their entryway into countertop air fryers.